ijmarshall/trialstreamer-nginx/README.md

 * **NOTE:** At this point if you haven't already generated the SSL certificates, you will have to:
    1. Create initial certificates `docker-compose run --rm certbot init`
    2. Start the nginx server: `docker-compose up -d`
-   3. Generate the SSL certificates for ieai.aws.northeastern.edu with `docker-compose run --rm certbot create-cert`
+   3. Generate the SSL certificates for robotreviewer.net with `docker-compose run --rm certbot create-cert`

 ```
 docker-compose up -d